uncbiag/easyreg/README.md

 We list a few properties:
 1) A simple interface for learning/optimization based image registration tools, e.g., [Mermaid](https://github.com/uncbiag/mermaid) and other popular registration packages<sup>*</sup>.
-2) A simple interface for fluid-based data augmentation, supporting either random augmentation and data interpolation/extrapolation
+2) A simple interface for a series of data augmentation approach, supporting either random data augmentation and anatomical data augmentation/inter-and extra-polation
 3) A simple interface for image segmentation.